 Moviemento & City Kino – Summer Cinema - Mediatheque (German only) Arthouse cinemas presenting non-mainstream films – international auteur cinema and Austrian productions.
 Specials such as baby's cinema, film brunch and film debates create a cinema culture based on communication.
 Summer cinema, open air cinema evenings, mediatheque, etc.

-Cinematograph (only German) Classic coffee house and cinema the way it was back then.
+Cinematograph (German only) Classic coffee house and cinema the way it was back then.
 The Cinematograph is the only cinema outside Vienna presenting historical productions dating from 1895 to 1950.

 Radio FRO (German only)